MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 [!code-cpp[NVC_MFCListView#11](../../atl/reference/codesnippet/cpp/compiler-options-macros_3.cpp)]

-Note that for map macros that add the '&' character, you should not add it again in your code.
+For map macros, add the ampersand '&' character.
+You shouldn't add the character again in your code.

 ##  <a name="_atl_free_threaded"></a>  _ATL_FREE_THREADED